Imanefifi1/ProjetVoiture/README.md

 # Fonctions de base
 # Fonctions hors scope

-Here's a basic documentation template for the provided code:

-Project Name: VacayCar Management System
-Overview
-The VacayCar Management System is a console-based application written in C that facilitates the management of users, cars, leasing, repairs, and maintenance of vehicles.

-Table of Contents
-Introduction
-Features
-Installation
-Usage
-Contributing
-License
-Introduction<a name="introduction"></a>
-The VacayCar Management System is designed to streamline the operations of a car rental and leasing service.
-It allows administrators and users to perform various tasks related to managing vehicles, leasing, tracking repairs, and more.

-Features<a name="features"></a>
-User Management
-Add new users with unique IDs, names, types (e.g., Admin, Super Admin), and passwords.
-Remove users based on their ID.
-Vehicle Management
-Add new vehicles with unique IDs, brands, models, fuel types, seating capacity, transmission types, daily rental prices, and availability status.
-Remove vehicles based on their ID.
-Modify vehicle details such as rental price and availability.
-Search for vehicles by brand and availability.
-Sort vehicles by brand and daily rental price.
-Leasing
-View a list of vehicles available for leasing.
-Lease a vehicle by entering its ID.
-Maintenance and Repairs
-Record vehicle breakdowns and repairs.
-Modify repair details such as repair cost.
-View the history of repairs for each vehicle.
-Estimate the total repair cost based on previous repairs.
-Installation<a name="installation"></a>
-Clone the repository to your local machine.
-Compile the source code using a C compiler (e.g., GCC).
-Run the compiled executable to start the VacayCar Management System.
-Usage<a name="usage"></a>
-Launch the application.
-Log in using your username and password.
-Navigate through the menu options to perform various tasks such as managing users, vehicles, leasing, and repairs.
-Follow the on-screen prompts to enter information and make selections.
-Contributing<a name="contributing"></a>
-Contributions to the VacayCar Management System are welcome.
-You can contribute by:

-Reporting bugs and issues.
-Suggesting new features and enhancements.
-Providing code improvements and optimizations.
-To contribute, fork the repository, make your changes, and submit a pull request.

-License<a name="license"></a>
-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+# VacayCar Management System

+This project is a car rental management system developed in C. It allows users to manage cars, leasing, repairs, and user accounts.

+## Overview

+The project includes functionalities for managing users, cars, leasing, and repairs.
+Users can perform various tasks depending on their roles, such as adding, modifying, and deleting cars, managing leasing agreements, handling car repairs, and managing user accounts.

+## Features

+- **User Management**: Add, modify, and delete user accounts.
+Users are classified into different roles such as admin, super admin, etc.
+- **Car Management**: Perform operations related to cars such as adding, modifying, and deleting cars.
+Cars can be rented, and their availability can be tracked.
+- **Leasing**: Manage leasing agreements, including listing cars available for leasing, checking remaining credit, and viewing completed lease agreements.
+- **Repair Management**: Track car repair history, view repair details, and estimate repair costs.
+- **Data Persistence**: The system ensures data persistence by storing user, car, and repair information in files, allowing data to be retained between program executions.

+## Usage

+1. **Compilation**: Compile the program using a C compiler.
+  2.**Execution**: Run the compiled executable.

+3. **Main Menu**: Upon execution, the program displays the main menu, allowing users to navigate different functionalities.

+4. **Select Options**: Choose options from the menu to perform specific tasks such as managing cars, leasing, repairs, etc.
+## Requirements

+- C Compiler (e.g., GCC)

+## Contributing

+Contributions are welcome!
+If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

+## License

+This project is licensed under the [MIT License](LICENSE).